Research

 Plant disease epidemiological models, empirical and mechanistic, assist with disease management decisions by providing a prediction of plant disease epidemics.
 Yet, adoption of predictive models in integrated crop protection can be low as available decision support systems require validation, in-field scouting by growers and agronomists and, from time to time, model parameter reviews.
 This project investigates, whether remote sensing technologies and automation strategies can assist in this process and ease adoption.

-High interval measurement of leaf angle dynamics using stereo vision (Active)
+High interval measurement of leaf angle dynamics using stereo vision (Completed, Published)

 Leaf inclination angles (LIA) are crucial for regulating various processes within the plant carbon–water–energy nexus.
 In agriculture, these processes include photosynthesis, leaf temperature, plant growth, and the microclimate within the canopy.
 Despite its significance, LIA remains one of the most understudied plant functional traits due to the difficulty of measuring it accurately, particularly at short temporal intervals.
 In optical remote sensing, LIA is a key factor influencing spectral variability, which directly impacts the robustness of empirical models.
 Together with Frederik Hennecke, a data science student at the University of Göttingen, we developed a novel and automated approach to capture 3D point clouds of small crops (e.g., sugar beet), enabling precise determination of LIA from the generated data.
 Our system, controlled by publicly available code, and therefore adhering to FAIR principles and open software standards, allows for customizable capture intervals and positions.
 The method was validated using a 3D-printed sugar beet model with known LIA, demonstrating its potential for advancing plant trait studies.